aiosmtpd - An asyncio based SMTP server¶

 This package provides such an implementation of both the SMTP and LMTP protocols.

-You need at least Python 3.4 to use this library.
-Python 3.3 might work if you install the standalone asyncio library, but this combination is untested and unsupported.
-Python 3.5 or newer is required for SSL support.
+You need at least Python 3.5 to use this library.
 Both Windows and *nix are supported.

 aiosmtpd is released under the Apache License version 2.0.